Housing Element

 - City Council Meeting on Public Review Draft Housing Element

-- Review and provide comment on the Revised Public Review Housing Element
+- Review and provide comments on the Revised Public Review Housing Element

 Background

 Santa Rosa is currently updating its Housing Element, one of eight elements the City is required to include in its General Plan.
 In recognition of the severe need for housing across the state, the housing element is subject to additional requirements, not placed on other elements, including a requirement to update the Housing Element and have it certified by the Department of Housing and Community Development (HCD) for each eight-year housing cycle.
-Santa Rosa’s current Housing Element plans for the period of 2015 to 2023, the 5th Cycle.
-The 6th Cycle Housing Element will plan for housing needs from 2023 to 2031 and must be certified by January 31, 2023.
-Since the Housing Element must be complete by a specific date, it is being prepared on a separate schedule from the other elements in the Santa Rosa Forward General Plan Update.
+The 6th Cycle Housing Element plans for housing needs from 2023 to 2031 and was due to be certified by January 31, 2023.
+Since the Housing Element must be complete by a specific date, it was prepared on a separate schedule from the other elements in the Santa Rosa Forward General Plan Update.

 Regional Housing Need Allocation